openharmony/docs/en/release-notes/api-change/v3.1-Release/js-apidiff-compiler-and-runtime.md

-# JS API Changes of the Utils Subsystem
+# JS API Changes of the Compiler and Runtime Subsystem

-The table below lists the APIs changes of the Utils subsystem in OpenHarmony 3.1 Release over OpenHarmony 3.0 LTS.
+The table below lists the APIs changes of the compiler and runtime subsystem in OpenHarmony 3.1 Release over OpenHarmony 3.0 LTS.

 ## API Changes